Want to write a superhero screenplay? It's really easy, and you need only basic training. Here are the prerequisites:

 If confronted with a key computer or entry lock, SH can guess the password in three tries.

 (The rest of us have to reset our passwords or call the help desk.)

 AE can guess it the first time, use somebody's body part for ID, or simply blast their way in.

 AE may or may not have a really big army of ugly people, zombies, aliens, or robots.

 There is always one or more hand-to-hand fight between SH and AE.
 During this fight SH has somehow lost his/her weapons and/or their SP.
+Often this takes place in a public bathroom.
 Both SH and AE throw each other through doors, windows, walls, and the like.
 Don't make this fight last too long, lest your audience winds up wishing that SH and AE would just kill each other and get it over with!

 Note: If you find that you have worked yourself into a position where you really have to know something about science, simply have your characters mumble or whisper.